 Alzheimer’s disease, named after Dr. Alois Alzheimer who presented the first recorded case in 1907, is the most common cause of dementia, accounting for approximately 60-80% of cases.
-Characterised by substantial cognitive impairment and diffculty with high level executive function to the extent that it interferes with, it is an insidious disease, within initial onset thought to occur up to 15 years prior to symptomatic presentation.
-Much remains unknown unknown about Alzheimer’s pathogenesis, despite research implicating the accumluation of amyloid plaques and neurofibrillary tangles, or alternatively the cholingeric nervous system, as potential mechanisms of disease.
+Characterised by substantial cognitive impairment and diffculty with high level executive function to the extent that it interferes with what?, it is an insidious disease, within initial onset thought to occur up to 15 years prior to symptomatic presentation.
+Despite research implicating the accumluation of amyloid plaques and neurofibrillary tangles, or alternatively the cholingeric nervous system, as potential mechanisms of disease, much remains unknown about Alzheimer’s pathogenesis.

 Vascular dementia (VaD) is the second largest underlying pathology of dementia, accounting for ~10% of cases and is caused by a range of cerebrovascular disorders.
-Presentation can vary widely based on the underlying cause, and due to the varied underlying pathopysiology, VaD can onset quite rapidly following a cerbrovascular event such as a stroke or over a long period due to series of small infarcts.
+Presentation can vary widely based on the underlying cause.
+Due to the varied underlying pathophysiology, VaD can either onset quite rapidly following a cerebrovascular event such as a stroke or over a long time frame due to a series of small infarcts.
 VaD is diagnosed using the NINCDS-AIREN criteria.[@roman1993vascular]

-The remaining 10-30% of cases are caused other dementia subtypes (e.g. Lewy Body dementia) or by progression of other neurological diseases (e.g. Parkinson’s disease).
+The remaining 10-30% of cases are caused by other dementia subtypes (e.g. Lewy Body dementia) or by progression of other neurological diseases (e.g. Parkinson’s disease).

-Where more than one underlying dementia pathologies co-occur, this is termed mixed dementia.
-It is common for patients to present with mixed dementia, as the occurrence of one underlying cause weakens overall brain health and increases the likeliness of occurrence of the other.
+The term mixed dementia is used when more than one underlying dementia pathologies co-occur.
+This is a common presentation of dementia because the presence of one underlying condition weakens overall brain health and increases the likelihood of another condition developing.

 1.2.2 Diagnostic criteria

 Dementia is difficult to diagnose, primarily due to the absence of a gold standard test for the condition.
-There exist several diagnostic criteria for dementia and related disease, many of which have existed for quite some time and have more recently been updated to reflect current understanding in dementia pathology.
-In all cases, dementia is diagnosed on the basis of behavioural and congitive changes as assessed by an experience clinician.
+There exist several diagnostic criteria for dementia and related diseases, many of which have existed for quite some time and have more recently been updated to reflect current understanding in dementia pathology.
+In all cases, dementia is diagnosed on the basis of behavioural and congitive changes as assessed by an experienced clinician.

-Two of the most commonly used criteria include the the Diagnostic and Statistical Manual of Mental Disorders, fourth edition (DSM-IV-TR) criteria and the National Institute of Neurological Disorders and Stroke–Alzheimer Disease and Related Disorders (NINCDS-ADRDA) criteria.[@dubois2007]
+Two of the most commonly used criteria include those found in the Diagnostic and Statistical Manual of Mental Disorders, fourth edition (DSM-IV-TR) and those in the National Institute of Neurological Disorders and Stroke–Alzheimer Disease and Related Disorders (NINCDS-ADRDA).[@dubois2007]

-While these define the overall parameters for a assinging a dementia diagnosis, they are informed using practical scales to measure patients cognitive health, with two of the best known of these scales being the Mini Mental State Exam (MMSE) and Montreal Cognitive Assessment (MoCA) scale.
+While these criteria define the overall parameters for diagnosing dementia, they are supplemented by the use of , practical scales to measure patients’ cognitive health.
+Two of the best known scales used for dementia diagnosis are the Mini Mental State Exam (MMSE) and Montreal Cognitive Assessment (MoCA) scale.

-The distinction between these memory scales and diagnostic criteria presented above should be noted.
-For example, the MMSE is a tool for assessing cognitive impairment, but does not by itself indicate the absence or presence of dementia, instead merely indicating congitive impairment which could be due to another cause (for example, temporary delerium as a result of an infection or surgery).
+While both the memory scales and the diagnostic criteria listed above contribute to dementia diagnosis, there is an important distinction between the two.
+The MMSE is a tool for assessing cognitive impairment, but a positive result does not by itself indicate the presence or absence of dementia; instead this result could be due to other conditions or factors (for example, temporary delirium as a result of an infection or surgery).
 A low score on the MMSE should feed into the diagnostic process, potentially as a screening tool to help identify which patients require further assessment by a trained clinician.
 Studies that use a memory scale alone are likely to be biased.

 1.2.3 Public Health Importance